 On the one hand, God is our creator.
 He directs our paths.
 He is eternal and kind.
 He gives gifts.
 He can be present to us.

 On the other hand, we are servants and needy seekers.
-Riffing on the earlier version of the Latin prayer, we need God’s favors.
+We need God’s favors.
 We must be grateful, for they are unattainable apart from His kindness.
 We do not deserve anything apart from Him.
 Some of us, moreover, have lost God’s favors.
 We are incomplete until He restores them to us.
 He will not restore them unless we beg Him in His kindness to do so.

 Because we are weak, God must preserve His gifts in us once He has given them back.